zerreat/auto-meet-joining-project/README.md

 We are currently working on a new feature that will allow users to directly log in using Google OAuth 2.0 `credentials.json`.
 This upcoming update will facilitate the process of obtaining a token and subsequently using it to interact with Google Meet.
 Please note that this feature is a work in progress, and it might take some time before it becomes available.
 We appreciate your patience and look forward to bringing you this enhancement.

+## Required Configuration

+1. **Chrome WebDriver:**
+   - Download the appropriate version of Chrome WebDriver based on the version of Google Chrome installed on your computer.
+To find your Chrome version, go to `chrome://settings/help` in your browser.
+   - Visit [ChromeDriver - WebDriver for Chrome](https://sites.google.com/chromium.org/driver/) to download the corresponding version of ChromeDriver.
+   - After downloading, extract the executable file (`chromedriver.exe` on Windows) to a known directory on your system, such as `C:\WebDriver\bin`.

+   ### Setting the Chrome WebDriver Path:
+   In order for the automation script to interact with the Chrome browser, it is necessary to add the path to the Chrome WebDriver executable to your system's environment variables:

+   #### For Windows:
+   1. Right-click on 'This PC' or 'Computer' on the desktop or in File Explorer.
+   2. Click on 'Properties'.
+   3. Select 'Advanced system settings'.
+   4. On the System Properties dialog that appears, click on the 'Environment Variables...' button.
+   5. Under the 'System variables' section, scroll to find the 'Path' variable and select it.
+   6. Click 'Edit...'.
+   7. In the 'Edit Environment Variable' dialog, click 'New' and add the path where your ChromeDriver is located, e.g., `C:\WebDriver\bin`.
+   8. Click 'OK' to close each of the dialogs.

+   #### For macOS/Linux:
+   1. Open a terminal window.
+   2. Use the `export` command to set the PATH variable:
+      ```bash
+      export PATH=$PATH:/path/to/directory/containing/chromedriver
+      ```
+   3. To make this change permanent, add the export command to your shell profile file (e.g., `.bash_profile`, `.zshrc`, `.bashrc`).

+   Ensure that the path to `chromedriver` is correct and it matches the location where the executable is stored.
+Once this step is completed, Selenium WebDriver will be able to use Chrome for automated tasks.

+2. **Meeting Admission Wait Time:** The `meeting.py` file contains logic to periodically check for meeting admission every 10 seconds for up to 300 seconds.
+If you wish to customize this wait time or the interval between checks, you can edit the `max_wait_time` and `wait_interval` values in the `meeting.py` file to suit your needs.

+    - `max_wait_time`: Maximum wait time (in seconds) for being admitted to the meeting.
+    - `wait_interval`: Time (in seconds) between checks for admission.

+In order to apply these configurations, proceed to directly modify the relevant sections within the `meeting.py` script.

 ## Configuration